iamLegend97/satisfactoryhelper/README.md

 # satisfactoryhelper
 A helper for satisfactory calculations

-Run Satisfactory Helper.exe in program/core/
+Run Satisfactory Helper.exe in program/core/ \n
 Simply input your desired output rates in the boxes to the left, paired with item you desire.
 When ready, hit calculate.